db00m/note-vault/notes/Untitled (2).md

   * We will need to plan places
 * Plan how to leave the reception?
 * Food for the reception

+## Dinner thingy

+* Night before would be best

+* We need a count of the peole

 ## Photos